DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 \subsection{Deep Residual Network with Transfer Learning}

-Residual neural network \cite{He2016} is a classical method which achieve the best performance in the ILSVRC 2015 classification task.
-Residual neural network is a new convolutional neural network structure.
-With the success of the VGG network, the depth of the neural network has attracted more and more attention, but it is accompanied by the problem of gradient disappearance that is difficult to solve.
+Residual neural network \cite{He2016} is a traditional method that performed best in the ILSVRC 2015 classification task.
+A new convolutional neural network structure is the residual neural network.
+With the success of the VGG network, the depth of the neural network has gained increasing attention, but it is accompanied by the difficult-to-solve problem of gradient disappearance.
 The residual neural network uses the residual block to solve this problem very well.
 The residual block can be calculated as Eq.(\ref{eq1}):

-where $y_l$ represents the label of sample $l$, and $h(x_{l})$ is the prediction that neural network output at the step $l$.
-The $F(x_{l},W_{l})$ is the residual result of the step $l$.
+where $y_r$ represents the label of sample $r$, and $h(x_{r})$ is the prediction that neural network output at the step $r$.
+The $F(x_{r},W_{r})$ is the residual result of the step $l$.

 In the residual neural network, there are two hypotheses: (1) $h(x)$ is the direct mapping.
 (2) $F(x,W)$ is the direct mapping.
 Then, the loss $\epsilon$ gradient between the beginning layer and layer $l$ can calculated as Eq.(\ref{eq2}):